 The Authorisation Type Code can be selected from the drop-down list if it needs to be edited.
-See GOV.UK for a full list of type codes.
+Thers is a full list of type codes on GOV.UK.

-Duty Total
+3. Duty Total

 This tab is used to advise how much duty will be paid on your consignment.
 The fields will be populated after the declaration is submitted and once duty total has been calculated.
 This is a read-only field.